Nonparametric inference for nonstationary spatial point processes: Bayesian Inference

 where the product of the first four densities on the r.h.s. is given in expression \eqref{eq__augmented_likelihood}.
 As a result, the unnormalized full conditional densities of all components in $\psi$, except $\theta$, are proportional to \eqref{eq__posterior}.

-Given the complexity of the posterior -- particularly its infinite-dimensional nature -- inference is performed via Markov Chain Monte Carlo (MCMC).
-The proposed algorithm targets the exact posterior distribution of $\psi$, ensuring that the only source of approximation is the Monte Carlo error.
+Given the complexity of the posterior, particularly its infinite-dimensional nature, inference is performed via Markov Chain Monte Carlo (MCMC).
+The proposed algorithm targets the exact posterior distribution of $\psi$, ensuring that the only source of approximation is the usual MCMC error.

-\subsection{MCMC algorithm}
+\subsection{MCMC Algorithm}

+A Gibbs sampling algorithm is developed for posterior inference under the model.
+Its blocking scheme exploits the conditional independence of the model components given the partition.
+The sampler consists of five blocks: one updates the random partition, and the remaining four each update a set of components within the partition regions independently, namely, the latent point processes, the GPs $\beta_\ell$, the parameters $\lambda^*_\ell$, and the GP hyperparameters.

-A Gibbs sampling algorithm that samples from the full conditional distribution of each block either directly or via Metropolis-Hastings (MH) steps is proposed.
-The blocking scheme is carefully designed to ensure a valid algorithm and avoid complex transdimensional schemes such as reversible jump MCMC.
-In particular, two pairs of the blocks share common components.
+Each block is sampled from its full conditional distribution either directly or via a Metropolis-Hastings (MH) step.
+The partition update is designed to yield a valid algorithm without resorting to transdimensional methods such as reversible jump MCMC.
 The following blocks are defined:

 The latent processes \(\tilde{Y}\) and \(Z\) appear in two blocks, but their union is held fixed in the second block while only their labels are updated.
 This is necessary to avoid inconsistencies with the partition \(U\), and fixing the dimension of their union is crucial to the validity of this step.
 The component $\beta_{\mathcal{S} \setminus y^*}$ represents the infinite-dimensional remainder of $\beta$, introduced later in the algorithm and included in the final MCMC block to enable valid updates of the hyperparameter $\theta$.
 This component is sampled retrospectively, that is, its values are only unveiled (i.e. simulated) at a finite, albeit random, set of locations required to carry out the MCMC steps.
 This retrospective mechanism is essential to ensure that the algorithm targets the exact posterior distribution of $\psi$, despite the infinite-dimensional nature of the latent process.
-Other instances where retrospective sampling is employed to avoid finite-dimensional approximations can be found in \cite{papaspiliopoulos2008retrospective}, \cite{beskos2006exact} and \cite{gonccalves2023exactmontecarlo}.
+Other instances where retrospective sampling is employed to avoid finite-dimensional approximations can be found in \cite{beskos2006exact}, \cite{papaspiliopoulos2008retrospective} and \cite{gonccalves2023exactmontecarlo}.

-To update $(\tilde{Y}, Z)$, the Poisson thinning algorithm \cite{lewis1979simulation} is used, which efficiently samples nonhomogeneous Poisson processes with bounded IFs.
+Nonhomogeneous Poisson processes with bounded IFs are efficiently sampled via Poisson thinning \citep{lewis1979simulation}, presented in Algorithm 1.

 The algorithms for updating each block in the Gibbs sampler are summarized below.